yuuna5s/muvluvgg-translation/README.md

 # muvluvgg-translation
-A forked of the Chinese MuvLuv GG translation, replace all the Chinese translated content with English using MTL (SugoiOfflineTranslator)
+A forked of the Chinese MuvLuv GG translation, replace all the Chinese translated content with English using MTL (SugoiOfflineTranslator) + Vibecoding script